 Please see the links below for the 2021-2022 Junior Ambassador Application and Permission form - Deadline to apply is Wednesday, June 30, 2021*Please upload the Junior Ambassador Permission Form in the online application.

 Teacher Student Grants

 The South Baldwin Chamber Foundation endorses 21st Century Learning as a top priority for our schools and community.
-If you or your students seek funding for a current program or new idea addressing development of the following 21st Century Learning skills, you are encouraged to complete our grant application packet and return it to the Foundation via your school principal, whose signature is required.
+If you or your students seek funding for a current program or new idea addressing the development of the following 21st Century Learning skills, you are encouraged to complete our grant application packet and return it to the Foundation via your school principal, whose signature is required.
 We also require student endorsement of teacher submissions and teacher endorsement of student submissions.
-The application packet can be downloaded from our website and printed here
+Please click here for the 2020 application.

 Grant Application Tips

-- Review and consider resubmitting grant applications previously declined.
+- Review and consider submitting grant applications previously declined.

 Through Project ACEd, the Foundation increases opportunities for education in a multi-faceted approach.
 The tenets of our programs are educational opportunities, in and out of the traditional school setting, that are provided in combination with civic engagement and relationship building.
 Project ACEd consists of three programs designed to integrate students into a secondary educational setting, provide opportunities to engage in the community, learn about free enterprise and build a business from the ground up: Bridges to Success, Junior Ambassadors and Young Entrepreneurs Academy.
 While the programs are individual initiatives designed to provide healthy adult and peer connections, increase opportunity, and provide workforce development, the Foundation pools private resources to fund and execute the programs collectively.